 Any queries relating to this position can be forwarded to Dr. Ivan O' Connell on email firstname.lastname@example.org

-Step 1 - click here to download the Application form and indicate IOC-17 as the job reference
+Step 1 - Click here to download the Application form and indicate the Job Reference IOC-17

 Please note that Garda vetting and/or an international police clearance check may form part of the selection process.

 The University, at its discretion, may undertake to make an additional appointment(s) from this competition following the conclusion of the process.